George Mason visits La Salle following Oduro’s 32-point game | Federal News Network

 Philadelphia; Saturday, 2 p.m.
 EST

-BOTTOM LINE: George Mason visits the La Salle Explorers after Josh Oduro scored 32 points in George Mason’s 92-90 overtime loss to the Saint Louis Billikens.
+BOTTOM LINE: George Mason takes on the La Salle Explorers after Josh Oduro scored 32 points in George Mason’s 92-90 overtime loss to the Saint Louis Billikens.

 The Explorers have gone 5-6 at home.
-La Salle ranks sixth in the A-10 with 24.5 defensive rebounds per game led by Clifton Moore averaging 4.4.
+La Salle is 3-3 in games decided by less than 4 points.

-The Patriots are 4-2 in conference play.
-George Mason is fifth in the A-10 scoring 72.6 points per game and is shooting 46.7%.
+The Patriots are 4-2 in A-10 play.
+George Mason averages 72.6 points and has outscored opponents by 5.3 points per game.

-The Explorers and Patriots face off Saturday for the first time in A-10 play this season.
+The Explorers and Patriots square off Saturday for the first time in A-10 play this season.

-TOP PERFORMERS: Anwar Gill is averaging 4.8 points, 3.3 assists and 1.5 steals for the Explorers.
-Moore is averaging 10.3 points over the last 10 games for La Salle.
+TOP PERFORMERS: Clifton Moore is shooting 49.5% and averaging 12.5 points for the Explorers.
+Jack Clark is averaging 1.4 made 3-pointers over the last 10 games for La Salle.

-Xavier Johnson is averaging 5.7 points and 4.1 assists for the Patriots.
+Davonte Gaines is averaging 11.2 points and 8.6 rebounds for the Patriots.
 Oduro is averaging 11.7 points over the last 10 games for George Mason.

 LAST 10 GAMES: Explorers: 1-9, averaging 68.5 points, 34.4 rebounds, 14.2 assists, 6.6 steals and 3.5 blocks per game while shooting 41.6% from the field.
 Their opponents have averaged 74.3 points per game.